matthewlamdotjs/maps-gps-location-picker-search/README.md

 # Custom Callback

-You can set a custom callback for when the current location's coordinates change like this. <br>
+You can set a custom callback for when the current selected location's coordinates change like this: <br>
 <br>
 <pre>
 SearchLocationPicker.setCustomOnclickCallback(confirmLocation);